koendv/cst816t/README.md

 [LVGL](http://www.lvgl.io) (Light and Versatile Graphics Library) is a graphics library for embedded systems.
 An Arduino sketch is given which draws a button on a P169H002-CTP display.

 This lvgl example uses the Adafruit GFX library.
 For improved speed, you may wish to check if there is a library that is more optimized for the processor you use.

-The lvgl sketch decodes the touchpad in software.
-If your user interface consists of only clicks, double clicks, long press and swipes, you might consider using CST816T hardware support instead.

 ## Links
 Arduino libraries for ST7789 tft driver: